pfrazee/vitra/README.md

 Vitra's goal is to enable multiple orgs to share ownership and operation of a database.
 A federated network could use Vitra to share user registries, data schemas, or data indexes.
 Vitra ensures that each org follows the contract of the database, enabling resource limits, multi-party votes, ownership policies, and more.

+When is this useful?

+- Public/community services that need to publish very sensitive data, like user encryption-keys or software packages.
+Vitra gives clear external auditability of every change that occurs, much like Certificate Transparency does for PKI.
+- Decentralized organizations where a database needs to be shared among people who don't totally trust each other.
+The smart contract ensures that the operator of the database can't cheat the community; it effectively protects users from the owners of a service.
+- Large multi-org collaborations (think enterprises with multiple vendors) where data-sharing needs to be coordinated and consistent.
+Vitra protects you from incompetance in the same way it protects you from malice: the system is transparent and self-auditing.

 Vitra uses the [Hypercore Protocol](https://hypercore-protocol.org) to implement its verifiable logs.

 ## Docs